Articles

 The Role of Copywriting in UI Design Process

-In loads of previous articles we have discussed diverse aspects of design, including UX wireframing, layout, color pallete, typography, appropriate animation and UI visuals etc. However, there is one vital element which was not discussed in detail, being, however, a great tool of success.
-The tool which is as ancient as humanity is.
+In loads of previous articles, we have discussed diverse aspects of design, including UX wireframing, layout, color palette, typography, appropriate animation, UI visuals, etc. However, there is one vital element that was not discussed in detail being, however, a great tool of success.
+The tool is as ancient as humanity is.
 The words.

 Words are well known as the universal mechanism of incredible functionality.
 In terms of user interface of any kind, being supported with all the other visual features mentioned before in our blog, text becomes one of the key features to successful performance.